blentz/showoff/documentation/USAGE_NEW_SERVER.md

    - Include any error messages from the console
    - Mention that you're using `SHOWOFF_USE_NEW_SERVER=true`

-### Step 3: Prepare for Default Switch
+### Step 3: Prepare for Legacy Removal

-In version 0.22.0 (approximately 3 months from now), the new architecture will become the default.
+In version 0.23.0, the legacy architecture will be removed completely.
 To prepare:

-1. Test all your presentations with the new architecture
+1. Test all your presentations with the new architecture (now the default)
-2. Update any custom templates or plugins to work with both architectures
+2. Update any custom templates or plugins to work with the new architecture
-3. If you need to continue using the legacy architecture, you'll be able to use:
+3. If you encounter issues, please report them promptly
+4. The legacy architecture can still be used temporarily with:
    ```bash
    SHOWOFF_USE_LEGACY_SERVER=true showoff serve
    ```